min2ha/ukwa-site/content/target/35815/index.en.md

   "subject": "EU Referendum"
 }

-# Eutopia Law: Plus ça change: the legal implications of remaining within the EU

 Whilst much legal ink has been spilt on the legal implications of the UK leaving the EU (aka Brexit), remaining a member of the EU will have legal implications too.
 The EU referendum, currently expected to be held on 23 June 2016, will offer the UK electorate a choice between remaining within the EU on the basis of a “new settlement” hurriedly being negotiated between the UK and the 27 other EU member states, and leaving the EU forever.